PiquelChips/DirkEngine-cpp/README.md

 Welcome to the **DirkEngine** project! an opensource game engine to help me and any contributors learn about the fascinating technologies that go into game development.
-This project is just a hobby so don't expect LTS or any kind of production ready system (this could change if the repository gets enough traction though).
+This project is just a hobby so don't expect LTS or any kind of production ready system (this could change in the future if this repository gets enough traction).
 Any contribution/feedback is greatly appreciated!

 ## <!-- line separator -->